wp-plugins/pretty-pinterest-pins/readme.txt

 2. The settings interface is easy to use and straightforward

 == Changelog ==

+= 1.3 =
+* Pinterest feed is now fetched with https

 = 1.2 =
 * Added ability to show pins from specific boards and increased the maximum number of pins you can show.